lortordermur/sfcalcsheet/README.md

   * **OpenDocument Reader**: All text displayed white on black, editing non-functional.
   * **ONLYOFFICE documents**: Input text and most result text displayed in black, only partly functional.

-Alas, many remaining glitches cannot be fixed without breaking SFCalcSheet in LibreOffice.
+Alas, many of the remaining glitches cannot be fixed without breaking SFCalcSheet in LibreOffice, because oftentimes OpenDocument support is outdated or incomplete.

 **Where can I see the equations?**